Renter Beware: 4 Hidden Costs of Apartment Life

 We live in an age when we Google everything before we buy it.
 From shoes to TVs to clothes, we always do research to make sure we’re not only getting the best deal, but that what we buy has great reviews from others.
 So why would it be any different with apartments?
 Before you sign on the dotted line, interview the landlord and research what other tenants have said about the place that you’re considering.
 You may not like what you see.

 People online tend to bash landlords as crooks and slumlords.
-Complaints vary from the landlord being terrible at maintenance to allowing shady characters into the apartment to (most commonly) taking all of the security deposit.
+Complaints vary from the landlord being terrible at maintenance to allowing shady characters into the building to (most commonly) taking all of the security deposit.

 Landlords tend to nickel and dime tenants for repairs and cleaning costs.
 Tenants don’t get their deposits back until after they move out, and the landlord could force cleaning fees or other charges on them.
 Watch out and take pictures and videos so that you can defend yourself if need be.